How Long Do Bees Live?

 Honey Bee Life Span Vs. Other Types Of Bees

-There are 20,000 kinds of bees in the world.
+There are 20,000 kinds of bees in the world, each with a different life span.
 In America, there are 4000 bee species.
 How long do other bee populations live?
 Most other types of solitary bee species live for a year at most, hibernating alone in a larval stage until the spring.

 Female solitary bees will lay 20-30 eggs in their three to eight-week adult lifetime and work long days in their short lives.
 Males live only long enough to mate.